 - Sriracha dipping sauce

 Panko breadcrumbs are made from dried flakes of crustless white bread.
 They are lighter and crispier than regular breadcrumbs because they are dryer and flakier and absorb less oil during the cooking process.
-And they don't just taste better, they are healthier too because they are lower in calories, sodium and fat.
+And they don't just taste better, they are healthier too because they are lower in calories, sodium, and fat.

 Regular panko breadcrumbs are not gluten-free, although there are gluten-free varieties available.
 You can also make your own using rice cereal.

-😋 Check out my other quick and easy chicken dinner recipes
+😋 More easy chicken recipes

 Did you try this recipe?
 It would be really great if you could leave a comment and a star rating ⭐️.
 I would love to receive your feedback and know that other readers find it helpful too.